yellobyte/Swiss-Style-Doorbell/README.md

 }
 ````

-Serial output has been coded as well and allows to easily debug the code or simply watch it running.
+Some serial output has been coded as well which allows for easier debugging or simply watching the code run.

 ## :relaxed: Postscript: